robbievanleeuwen/section-properties/examples/00-basic/README.rst

 Basic Examples
 --------------

-These are basic examples to calculate properties and results on a single cross section.
+These are basic examples to calculate properties and results on a cross-section.